Live Chat Now

 Planning and Preparing for the CPA Exam

 Completing your education and preparing for the exam is a unique journey.
-However, the following steps may be helpful as you prepare to sit for the CPA exam:
+However, the following steps may be helpful as you prepare for the CPA exam:

 1. Enroll in a CPA exam review program